nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 #### ModuleList:

 `ModuleList` is responsible for managing loaded modules in the program and keeping track if a user is at the dashboard or within a selected module. `ModuleList` interacts with the `Loader` and `Writer` components to load and write data respectively to the storage files.
-It also contains methods to sort data that after loading and before writing.
+It also contains methods to sort data.

 The `ModuleList` class contains the attributes: